SupengTao/jason2xml-by-antlr4/README.md

 # jason2xml-by-antlr4
-a simple example translate json to xml by antlr4.72
+a simple example translate json to xml by antlr4.72 in IDEA